puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/labels-annotations-taints/audit-annotations.md

 This annotation indicates a webhook or aggregated API server is using an insecure certificate signed with a SHA-1 hash.
-Support for these insecure certificates is disabled by default in Kubernetes 1.24, and will be removed in a future release.
+Support for these insecure certificates is turned off by default in Kubernetes 1.24, and will be removed in a future release.

 Services using these certificates should replace them as soon as possible,